RYpie/radenium/README.md

 # Welcome To Radenium, Home Of The Great

-Idea of Radenium is to implement an HLS livestreaming application based on FFMPEG, wrapped by a python application, controlled via a Joomla! component.
-The python application interacts with the Joomla! component via the database.
-Python application can also be used standalone.
+Idea of Radenium is to implement an HLS livestreaming application based on FFMPEG, wrapped by a python application.

-Development status is prototype
+Development status is prototype.

 Idea is to run the application on a barebone PC and via a webadmin control the livestreaming that is being pushed to a website.

 Currently it works on a mac, my mac to be clear.
-Without knowledge on python, Joomla! and mysql I would not put too much effort in this for now.
+Without knowledge on python and mysql I would not put too much effort in this for now.

 Aim is to add installation instructions and more complete installation packages for users to hook in.